The Device Attestation Becomes the Trust Layer

 That ritual is failing.
 Modern bots can solve many visual tasks, human users hate the friction, disabled users are often punished by the format, and AI agents make the boundary between human action and delegated machine action harder to read.
 The replacement is not simply a better puzzle.
 It is a trust layer.

-Private Access Tokens, Google's Play Integrity API, Apple's App Attest, Cloudflare Turnstile, reCAPTCHA's use of PATs, and the abandoned Web Environment Integrity proposal all point toward the same institutional movement: the service no longer asks only what the user did.
+Private Access Tokens, Google's Play Integrity API, Apple's App Attest, Cloudflare Turnstile, reCAPTCHA's use of PATs, and the no-longer-pursued Web Environment Integrity proposal all point toward the same institutional movement: the service no longer asks only what the user did.
 It asks what kind of device, app, browser, operating system, or platform environment carried the request.

 The claim is practical.
 A bank, game, ticketing site, social platform, or API provider wants to know whether a request came from its genuine app, a certified device, an untampered browser, a recent operating-system build, a high-volume emulator farm, a rooted phone, a headless automation stack, or a user who can present a privacy-preserving token from a trusted issuer.
 Fraud, scraping, credential stuffing, abuse, cheating, and mass account creation are real problems.
 A web that cannot defend itself becomes unusable.